Who must be vaccinated

 - Sinovac (CoronaVac)

-If you have had 1 dose of any of the other vaccines, you will need to have a second dose to be fully vaccinated.
+For all other vaccines, the primary course of vaccination means 2 doses.
+If you have had 1 dose of any of the other vaccines, you will need to have a second dose.
 You are able to get a Pfizer or AstraZeneca vaccine as your second dose.

 Exemptions and exceptions